230109training/training/exercises/coding/jest/exercise-1.md

 ## Description

 This exercise involves writing basic test cases using Jest to ensure that a function called `add` works correctly for different input values.
+This exercise will involve following TDD (Test Driven Development) in which the tests should be completed first, and then the function should be generated to pass the tests.

 ## Approach

-1. Write a function called add that takes two arguments, a and b, and returns their sum.
+1. Write test cases using Jest to check the function's output for different input values, including positive, negative, and zero values.
-2. Write test cases using Jest to check the function's output for different input values, including positive, negative, and zero values.
+2. Use Jest's test and expect functions to define the test cases and to check the functions output.
-3. Use Jest's test and expect functions to define the test cases and check the function's output.
+3. Write a function called add that takes two arguments, a and b, and returns their sum.

 ## Hints